 The project involves restoring an area of over 2,020 m2 using native plants and weeding techniques.

-The project aims to strengthen the ‘wild woodland’ character of the area by increasing the number of trees and native grasses as well as the health of waterbodies by increasing the vegetated buffer around the ponds.
-In addition to increasing the habitat values in this sector, the project includes stabilising areas impacted by erosion.
+The project strengthens the ‘wild woodland’ character of the area by increasing the number of trees and native grasses as well as the health of waterbodies by increasing the vegetated buffer around the ponds.
+In addition to increasing the habitat values in this sector, the project helped stabilise areas impacted by erosion.

-The restoration works also aim to conserve and enhance the significant Eastern Suburbs Banksia Scrub (ESBS) vegetation community, which is listed as an endangered community under both the Commonwealth and State Biodiversity Legislation.
+The restoration works assisted in conserving and enhancing the significant Eastern Suburbs Banksia Scrub (ESBS) vegetation community, which is listed as an endangered community under both the Commonwealth and State Biodiversity Legislation.

 Key benefits of the project include: